sebanc/linuxloops/Readme/Distro-notes.md

 On the first boot you will be prompted to configure qubes, if you experience a crash after the first boot with the default qubes settings you should disable usb qubes in the configuration menu.

-## RockyLinux

-On the first boot after install, rockylinux will relabel files for Selinux support (this might take a few minutes) and reboot.
-This is the expected behaviour and fedora should boot normally on the second boot.

 ### Specific note for rockylinux installation in a disk image with secure boot enabled